roland jp 80x0 config 53

 Request PERFORMANCE Data from Hardware

-When Librarian View is in PERFORMANCE MODE [1], open BANK EDIT menu and you can see that it has different items compared to PATCH MODE.
-Select Request Performance Data… [1] item from the menu.
+When Librarian View is in PERFORMANCE MODE [1], open BANK EDIT menu and you can see that it has different items compared to SINGLE BANK MODE.
+Select Request Performance Data… [2] item from the menu.
 This will open a sub menu, with different request options:

-• Requests temporary Performance data from the JP’s memory buffer to the plug-in user interface.
+• Request Performance data from hardware buffer to Editor user interface.

 [4] from Temp Buffer to Librarian